paraspell/docs/docs/api/xcmP.md

     from: 'Chain', // Replace "Chain" with sender Chain or Relay chain, e.g., "Acala"
     to: 'Chain', // Replace "Chain" with destination Chain or Relay chain, e.g., "Moonbeam" or custom Location
     currency: { currencySpec }, // Refer to currency spec options above
-    address: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
+    recipient: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
-    senderAddress: 'Address' //Replace "Address" with sender address from origin chain }),
+    sender: 'Address' //Replace "Address" with sender address from origin chain }),
 ```